 - Research compliance program design and implementation

-- Compliance with government grants and contracts, including international contexts
+- Compliance with government grants and contracts, including in international contexts

 - Conflicts of interest and commitment

-- IRB, IACUC and responsible conduct of research education
+- IRB, IACUC and the responsible conduct of research education

 - Institutional research policies